-You’ve already discovered the power of building a quality brand.
+You’ve already discovered Reasons to Building Your Brand.
 You understand how it can develop trust and authority without requiring a major investment.
 And you see how your brand could open up doors of opportunity that would otherwise be shut off to you.

 But knowing the value of branding isn’t the same as knowing how to get your brand launched and growing.
 That’s why I’ve put together this guide that includes the five most important steps you need to take to get your brand off the ground and moving.